Parliamentary.ai

 Overview

-This bill implements the agreement between the UK and the EU regarding the UK's withdrawal from the EU.
-It covers various aspects of the withdrawal, including citizens' rights, the implementation period, and other separation issues, ensuring legal effect to provisions within the agreement and related agreements.
+This Bill implements the agreement between the UK and the European Union (EU) concerning the UK's withdrawal from the EU.
+It covers various aspects of the withdrawal, including citizens' rights, separation issues, and the Northern Ireland Protocol, and aims to ensure a smooth transition period.

 Description